AliBaghizadeh/Liquidity-Pool-Management/README.md

 1- Initialize Hardhat: npx hardhat<br>
 Choose “Create a JavaScript project” and follow the prompts to set up a basic Hardhat environment.<br>
+Note that the terminal shows a few Account and Private Key, which I have used one of them in the main.py file for variables: sender_address and private_key.

 2- Start the Hardhat Node: npx hardhat node<br>